sanspandey45/Semaphore-Clinic-Simulation/README.md

 The program receives number of doctors and patients as command-line inputs.
 (Number of nurses is the same as number of doctors.)

 ## How to build and run:
-Compile: javac Project2.java   <br>
+Compile: javac Clinic.java   <br>
-Run: java SemaphoreClinicSimulation 3 15
+Run: java clinic 3 15